afzalch/Personal-Portfolio/README.md

 Furthermore, Gatsby has some great support for web hosting sites such as Netlify, Github Pages, etc.

 ## Acknowledgements
-Though creating a personal website was a project I eventually wanted to accomplish, a former co-worker of mine, [Karlo Delalic](https://karlodelalic.me/) was the major driving force as I was able to follow in his footsteps in creating my own website.
+Though creating a personal website was a project I eventually wanted to accomplish, a former co-worker of mine, [Karlo Delalic](https://karlodelalic.me/) was the major driving force as I was able to follow in his footsteps to create my own website.

+He wrote a particular [article](https://karlodelalic.me/blog/gatsby-personal-site) that was key in explaining his own reasoning for choosing Gatsby for his own personal site and why others should also use it.